opencaesar/oml-tutorials/tutorial4.md

 The Kepler16b project delivers two missions: [a Lander Mission](doc/example.com/tutorial2/description/missions/lander.html) and an [Orbiter Mission](doc/example.com/tutorial2/description/missions/orbiter.html), each of which pursues a number of objectives.
 For details, check the [full documentation](doc).
 ```

 9. Using the Source Control tab, commit `index.ipynb`.
-In the repositories website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
+In the repository's website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.

 	<img src="assets/tutorial4/Second-Notebook-Publish.png" width="100%" style="border:1px groove black;"/>

-10. Click on the three hyperlinks and verify that you can naigate to them fine.
+10. Click on the three hyperlinks and verify that you can navigate to them fine.

 ## P2: Visualize Missions ## {#tutorial4-visualize-missions}

 In this step, we will add the first visualization of SPARQL query results to the notebook.
 In this case, we will visualize data from the `build/results/missions.json` file, which holds the result of running the `missions.sparql` query, which matched missions and the objectives they pursue.
-We will use [d3.js](https://d3js.org/) to code this visualization, but to make this easier to present here, we will copy and paste a python file called `utilities.py` (that has helpful utilitiy functions) to the priject.
+We will use [d3.js](https://d3js.org/) to code this visualization, but to make this easier to present here, we will copy and paste a python file called `utilities.py` (that has helpful utility functions) to the project.

 1. Navigate to the file [utilities.py](https://github.com/opencaesar/kepler16b-example/blob/main/src/ipynb/utilities.py) and copy its contents.

-2. In VS Code Explorere, right click on the `ipynb` folder, select New File, name it `utilities.py`, and paste the contents to it.
+2. In VS Code Explorer, right click on the `ipynb` folder, select New File, name it `utilities.py`, and paste the contents to it.
 Save.

 	<img src="assets/tutorial4/Add-Utilities.png" width="100%" style="border:1px groove black;"/>